When people start to talk about fundamentals again: how crypto will make revenue great again

 Compiled by: Riley, ChainCatcher

 This article is organized from Joel John's piece "Make revenue great again" on Decentralised.co.
-As the crypto market shifts from frenzied speculation to rational return, this article focuses on the core contradiction of token economics—should tokens be supported by real revenue?
+As the crypto market shifts from frenzied speculation to rational regression, this article focuses on the core contradiction of token economics—should tokens be supported by real revenue?
 Do teams have an obligation to enhance token utility through buybacks?
-The article conducts in-depth analysis from multiple dimensions, including market cycles, business models, and technological evolution, revealing the challenges and opportunities in the current crypto ecosystem.
+The article conducts an in-depth analysis from multiple dimensions, including market cycles, business models, and technological evolution, revealing the challenges and opportunities in the current crypto ecosystem.

 ChainCatcher has compiled and organized this without altering the original meaning.